mossyegghead01/random-event/docs/index.rst

 Random event is a python module made to make random event at almost random time based on interval and chance

+please always refer to stable unless you use version before release

 Basic example:

 .. code-block:: python